wp-plugins/pushed-push-notifications/readme.txt

 == Installation ==
 1. Download the Pushed plugin.
 2. Unzip and upload it to your plugins directory ("/wp-content/plugins" is default)
-3. Configure the plugin on its settings page (Set Pcredentials: Type, Alias, Key and Secret)
+3. Configure the plugin on its settings page by setting your Pushed credentials: Type, Alias, Key and Secret.
 4. That's it - now you can send push notifications to all of your subscribers using Pushed!

 == Screenshots ==

 1. Pushed Administration Panel
 2. Pushed Publishing Widget
+3. Pushed.co Developer Panel (App Credentials highlighted)